geky/ramcrc32bd/README.md

    The error-correction implemented here grows $O(n^e)$ for $e$ bit-errors, which really isn't great.

-   But for larger Hamming distances, CRCs are already pretty limited in terms of message size. littlefs's 32-bit CRC can only correct 3 bit-errors in messages <=21 bytes, for example.
-So in practice this may not be that big of a deal.
+   That being said, larger CRC Hamming distances are also pretty limited in terms of message size, so this performance may be excusable if messages are small and bit-errors are rare.

    ramcrc32bd's [`error_correction`][error-correction] config option can
    also help here by limiting how many bit-errors we attempt to repair.
-   If you set `error_correction=1`, the runtime reduces to to $O(n)$ worst case, which is roughly the same runtime it takes to read the data from the underlying storage.
+   If you set `error_correction=1`, for example, the runtime reduces to
+   $O(n)$ worst case, which is roughly the same runtime it takes to read the data from the underlying storage.

+   But if you need a performant error-correcting block device, consider ramcrc32bd's big brother, [ramrsbd][ramrsbd], which brings the decoding cost down to $O(ne + e^2)$.

 ---